konraddre/sprout-family-finance-platform/README.md

 ## Run it

-No server, no install.
-Open `index.html` in any modern browser.
-Chart.js and the icon set are inlined, so the app works **fully offline** (web fonts gracefully fall back to system fonts without a connection).
+Just check out the Vercel deployed demo or run `index.html` in any modern browser.
+Chart.js and the icon set are inlined, so the app works **fully offline**.

 ## Tech

 Vanilla HTML / CSS / JavaScript.
-[Chart.js](https://www.chartjs.org/) and [Lucide](https://lucide.dev/) icons are inlined for zero runtime dependencies.
-Single file, ~700 KB.
+[Chart.js](https://www.chartjs.org/) and [Lucide](https://lucide.dev/).

 ## Disclaimer

-This is a concept demo built for portfolio purposes.
+This is a concept demo.
 It is **not affiliated with, sponsored by, or endorsed by any payment network or bank.** All product names, bank names, people, logos, and figures shown are fictional and for illustration only.

+## Further business solution information

+Additional documentation, including solution requirements and business revenue opportunities, is available on request.
+For access or collaboration opportunities, please reach out via Linkedin: https://www.linkedin.com/in/konrad-dro/.